rohitsoni007/mcp-kit/README.md

 # Initialize MCP for Cursor AI agent in new project directory
 mcp init my-project -a cursor

+# Initialize MCP for Claude Code in new project directory
+mcp init my-project -a claude

+# Initialize MCP for Gemini CLI in new project directory
+mcp init my-project -a gemini

 # Initialize MCP for Qoder AI agent in new project directory
 mcp init my-project -a qoder

-# Initialize MCP for LM Studio AI agent in new project directory
-mcp init my-project -a lmstudio

 # Initialize with specific agent and version
 mcp init my-project --agent kiro --version v0.0.5